POM: Prescription only medicine

 Identification of at-risk subjects: The risk for developing serious GI complications increases with age.
 Age over 70 years is associated with high risk of complications.
 The administration to patients over 80 years should be avoided.

-Patients taking concomitant oral corticosteroids, selective serotonin reuptake inhibitors (SSRIs) or anti-platelet agents such as low-dose acetylsalicylic acid are at increased risk of serious GI complications (see below and section 4.5).
+Patients taking concomitant oral corticosteroids, selective serotonin reuptake inhibitors (SSRIs) or anti-platelet agents such as low-dose acetylsalicylic acid as well as those ingesting excessive amounts of alcohol are at increased risk of serious GI complications (see below and section 4.5).
 As with other NSAIDs, the use of piroxicam in combination with protective agents (e.g. misoprostol or proton pump inhibitors) must be considered for these at-risk patients.

 Patients and physicians should remain alerted for signs and symptoms of GI ulceration and/or bleeding during piroxicam treatment.
 Patients should be asked to report any new or unusual abdominal symptom during treatment.
 If a gastrointestinal complication is suspected during treatment, piroxicam should be discontinued immediately and additional clinical evaluation and treatment should be considered.